bookmark_borderLiability Insurance for Small Business – “liability insurance for small business”

 What Is General Liability Insurance?

 General liability insurance is a foundational business policy that protects your company from common third-party risks.
 It covers claims of bodily injury, property damage, and personal and advertising injury that occur because of your business operations.
 Without this coverage, a single lawsuit could threaten your company’s financial stability and future.
+This policy serves as a critical safety net, ensuring that everyday business activities do not expose owners to catastrophic personal financial loss.

 What Does General Liability Insurance Cover?